Somalia Jan 8-10, 2023

 In 1969, President Shermarke was assassinated by one of his own bodyguards.
 A military coup d’état ended in a bloodless takeover spearheaded by Major General Mohamed Siad Barre.
 He arrested members of the former civilian government, banned political parties, dissolved the parliament and the Supreme Court, and suspended the constitution.
 They started public works programmes, nationalized industry and land, and joined the Arab League in 1974.
 Barre arrested government and military officials and they were summarily executed.

 Civil war.
-By the late 1980s, Barre’s regime had become increasingly unpopular who became more totalitarian.
+By the late 1980s, Barre’s regime had become increasingly unpopular and became more totalitarian.
 Resistance movements sprang up across the country leading in 1991 to the outbreak of the civil war and the toppling of Barre’s government.
 The civil war ended in 1997.
 Barre died in asylum in 1994.

 United Nations peacekeepers led by the United States arrived.
 The militias that were competing for power interpreted the UN troops’ presence as a threat and several gun battles took place in Mogadishu including the Battle of Mogadishu of 1993, The UN withdrew altogether from the country in 1995, having incurred more significant casualties.